Skip to content

 YFCC26k Street-level 17.8 11.6 10.1 -

-GeoSURGE achieves state-of-the-art on 22 out of 25 metrics across 5 datasets.
-Excluding LVLM-based methods, it achieves the best performance on all 25 metrics.
+Ours achieves SOTA in 22 out of 25 metrics across 5 datasets.
+Excluding LVLM-based methods, it is the best across all 25 metrics.

 Ablation Study